EHMC 2026 Conference Programme

 - Designing with, not for: co-creation as a foundation for cardiac rehabilitation pathway and study design (ID 185)

-Ms Lucrezia Bianca Ferrario, HD LAB – Healthcare Datascience LAB – Carlo Cattaneo – LIUC University, Italy - Redesigning acute coronary syndrome follow-up through a people-centred integrated care pathway at Hospital de la Santa Creu i Sant Pau (ID 145)
+Ms Lucrezia Bianca Ferrario, HD LAB – Healthcare Datascience LAB – Carlo Cattaneo – LIUC University, Italy - Redesigning Acute Coronary Syndrome follow-up through a people-centred integrated care pathway at Hospital de la Santa Creu i Sant Pau (ID 145)

-Dr Lina Guiomar Mendieta Badimon, Hospital de la Santa Creu i Sant Pau, Spain - Accelerating care for immunocompromised patients: a service design approach to infectious disease risk (ID 173)
+Dr Lina Guiomar Mendieta Badimon, Hospital de la Santa Creu i Sant Pau, Spain - Accelerating care for immunocompromised patients: A service design approach to infectious disease risk (ID 173)

 Mr Alberto Abreu da Silva, Nobox Healthcare, Portugal - Prevention of falls in hospitalised patients through the integration of artificial intelligence systems (PrevFallAI): an implementation study (ID 206)

-Dr Hannes Vanpoecke, Ghent University, Belgium - Redesigning type 1 diabetes care pathways using lean healthcare: a capacity–demand alignment approach (ID 371)
+Dr Federico Umberto Mion, Ente Ospedaliero Cantonale – Ospedale Regionale di Lugano, Switzerland - Redesigning type 1 diabetes care pathways using lean healthcare: A capacity–demand alignment approach (ID 371)

 Mr Jeroni Salabert Carreras, Universitat de Girona, Spain - PET-82Rb or SPECT for myocardial perfusion imaging? economic, organisational and social answers to this question (ID 184)